Properties of the Multiphase Outflows in Local (Ultra)luminous Infrared Galaxies: Methods

 where $\tau_{0}$ and $\lambda_{0}$ are the central optical depth and wavelength of each line component and $b_{\rm D}$ is the Doppler linewidth. $\Delta \lambda_{\rm offset}$, the wavelength offset, is linked to the velocity offset: $\Delta \lambda_{\rm offset}$ = $\Delta$v$\lambda_{\rm 0}$/c with c being the speed of light.
 The doublet is fit with one, two or three absorption components and up to one sodium emission component.
 We allow for simultaneous fitting of the emission and absorption components.
 This simultaneous fitting can lead to degeneracy.
 In order to minimize that, we tie the width of the Na~ID emission component to the He~I emission line width.
 The ratio of the central optical depths of the sodium doublet is fixed to $\tau_{0,B}$/$\tau_{0,R}$ = 2 for all absorption components which is given by the ratio of the Einstein parameters for the two transitions \citep{Morton1991}.
 We require the covering fractions to be between 0 and 1.
 Simultaneously we also fit the He~I emission line (5876 \AA).
 This is important as the sodium absorption profile sometimes extends bluewards and its true amplitude might be underestimated if He~$\lambda$5876 is not considered.
 To fit several components, we multiply the different $I_{\rm i}(\lambda)$'s, e.g. for two components $I(\lambda)$ = $I_{\rm 1}(\lambda)$ $I_{\rm 2}(\lambda)$, where $I_{\rm 1}(\lambda)$ and $I_{\rm 2}(\lambda)$ are of the form given in equation \ref{eq:atomic_overlap} with different covering fractions and optical depths for each component.

 As in the emission line fitting, we use the lmfit library \citep{Newville2014}.
-The best fit is determined using the Bayesian Information Criterion (BIC).
-The BIC selects the best fit while taking into account the complexity of the model (i.e. models with more parameters are penalized) \citep{Liddle2007}.
+The best fit is determined using the Bayesian information criterion (BIC).
+The BIC selects the best fit while taking into account the complexity of the model \citep[i.e. models with more parameters are penalized,][]{Liddle2007}.

 We use the 50th percentile, $v_{\rm 50}$, of the whole sodium absorption profile, as a measure of outflow velocity.
-Similar to \cite{Rupke2005}, we classify a component as outflowing if it has a velocity shift of $\Delta v$ < -50~km~s$^{-1}$.
+Similar to \cite{Rupke2005}, we classify a component as outflowing if it has a velocity shift of $\Delta v$ < --50~km~s$^{-1}$ relative to the systemic velocity.
 We adopt this conservative assumption to account for possible errors in the fitting.
 Redshifted sodium emission may also be additional evidence of receding, outflowing gas \citep[see e.g.][]{Rupke2015, Roberts-Borsani2019}.

 The advantage of this model is that the optical depth can be related to the sodium column density, \textit{N}(\rm Na~I), via:

 $\lambda_{0}$ = 5897.55~\AA\: and $f$ = 0.318 are the vacuum wavelength and the oscillator strength, respectively. $b_{\rm D}$ is the Doppler parameter, which is related to the velocity dispersion via $b_{\rm D}$ = $\sqrt{2}\sigma$.